Market Simulation under Adverse Selection: Introduction

 \item Adverse fills: A form of adverse selection that occurs when a passive MMs LO is executed at a disadvantageous price.
 Specifically, this happens when the MM’s order is ``picked off," which means that immediately after execution, the new trade position is out of the money when marked-to-market.
 We will demonstrate that adverse fills occur in the majority of trade executions across various assets.
 Based on this empirical evidence, we develop a method to incorporate adverse fills into our proposed trading simulation environment, ensuring a more realistic representation of execution risk. \end{itemize}

+Although some SOC frameworks incorporate adverse fills, prior work has not explicitly modified SOC trading dynamics or LOB models to distinguish between adverse and non-adverse executions.
+In practice, adverse fills cannot be fully eliminated, regardless of model sophistication.
+Motivating the need to treat these outcomes separately within an SOC setting, similar findings to ours also appear in \cite{law2019market} and \cite{delise2024negativedrift}, where the former highlights how diffusion-based MM models can create ``phantom gains", and the latter provides an empirical analysis of the ``negative drift of a limit order fill", a key factor in an MM's performance.

-The main contributions of the paper can be summarized as follows: \begin{itemize} \item We propose an enhanced simulation framework for evaluating the performance of HFT strategies, particularly in market-making.
-This framework accounts for both adverse and non-adverse trade order fills in a more realistic manner, addressing a key limitation in many existing approaches that assume independence between trade order fills and price processes.
-Our framework highlights how this assumption can significantly affect performance. \item We introduce a probability measure for non-adverse trade order fills, refining how these fills are modeled within MM strategies.
-As will be demonstrated in Section 3, simplistic strategies often suffer from excessive adverse fills and are not guaranteed to receive non-adverse fills for every incoming market order.
-While fill probabilities are not new, they should only be applied to non-adverse fills, as adverse fills are guaranteed to occur based on the rules of most LOB systems, a limitation we address here.
-A more realistic probability measure ensures that performance metrics align better with real-world trading conditions. \item We analyze a well-studied MM problem using the framework of \cite{cartea2015algorithmic}, extending their SOC formulation to incorporate non-adverse fill probabilities in the optimal solutions.
-Through an empirical study on four highly liquid CME futures contracts, we demonstrate the significant impact of both non-adverse and adverse fills on performance.
-Although adverse fills could not be directly incorporated into the SOC framework due to necessary dimension reduction techniques, our simulation environment still allows us to assess their implications on performance. \end{itemize}
+Subsequently, the main contributions of this paper can be summarized as follows: \begin{itemize} \item We develop an enhanced SOC simulation framework for high-frequency trading strategies in a standard optimal MM setting.
+The framework explicitly models both adverse and non-adverse fills, relaxing the common assumption of independence between trade executions and price dynamics.
+We show that incorporating this distinction can materially affect strategy performance and significantly alters evaluation outcomes. \item We introduce a probability measure specifically for non-adverse fills to refine their modeling within MM strategies.
+As shown in Section 3, naive strategies are exposed to excessive adverse fills and do not guarantee non-adverse execution for every incoming market order.
+While fill probabilities are commonly used in the literature, we argue they should be applied only to non-adverse fills, since adverse fills arise mechanically from limit order book (LOB) execution rules.
+This distinction yields performance measures that better reflect real-world trading conditions. \end{itemize}